Sarkoxed/Crypto-Library/README.md

 - Ordinary AES implementation in python
 - Sbox gen implementation in c
 - Example of Linear sbox usage in aes
+- other_implementations
+    - open source implementations of aes

 ### RC4
 - oracle implemenation in python